I manage my money myself.

 AIM relies on two key ingredients.
 The first is a comprehensive signal library with substantial historical data available for model training.
 BlackRock’s systematic signal library has been built upon 35 years of alpha research.
 The library includes a wide range of signals from different sources, including financial statements, market indicators, news and analyst reports, and an array of alternative data sources.
 We take considerable care to maintain accurate point-in-time historical data, employ various data preprocessing techniques to clean and normalize the data, and associate it with assets in our investible universe.
 Figure 1 illustrates the growth in the number of stock-selection signals developed by our team over the past decade.

-Figure 1: The number of stock selection signals in BlackRock’s systematic signal library continues to grow over time
+Figure 1: The number of stock selection signals in BlackRock’s systematic signal library has continued to grow over time

 The second ingredient is a high-fidelity, high-performance portfolio optimizer and performance simulator.
 The performance simulator is used to evaluate model forecasts on historical data and adjust model parameters with the aim of maximizing realistic fund performance.
 The simulator accounts for transaction costs, borrow costs, and fund constraints to produce realistic evaluation results.
 The portfolio optimizer helps transform forecasts into portfolio holdings.